-Here's the test in progress.
+Watch the progress in real time while the test runs.
 During the first minute, the page loads slower than is required.

-After the test is done, you can see that the page loads much faster after the first minute.
+After the test is done, view the final results.
+You can see that the page loads much faster after the first minute.
 This helps identify where you might start troubleshooting the problem.

 Test multiple URLs